 In the Sanctuary, we see the hatch of young goslings usually around Mother's Day in early May.
 These goslings are yellow and downy and spend a lot of the day sheltering under their parents if it is hot, cold or raining, as they are not weatherproof until they grow some smooth overlapping feathers.
 Male and female of the pair share parenting duties, and it is common to see a pair guarding the whole family as they walk the trails.
 The main diet of goslings when young is short juicy grass and aquatic invertebrates and algae.

-Goslings take about 3 months to become fully feathered and flying.
+Goslings take about 3 months from hatching time to become fully feathered and flying.
 During this period, their parents and other adult Canada Geese moult their old worn flight feathers, so nearly all geese in the Sanctuary from late June onwards are in various stages of flightlessness.
 There are feathers drifting all over the Sanctuary then, and the birds begin to grow replacement feathers.
 By August, most adults and this year's young have new flight feathers.
 There are lots of "training flights" for the new geese in our parking lot once all of the visitors have left.

 Our local born geese are soon joined by sometimes hundreds of other Canada Geese from up the valley that were also flightless over the summer and floated downstream on the channels to the Fraser River to reach the Sanctuary where the river meets the sea.
 As soon as all of these birds can can fly, the Delta area is full of geese in crops, geese in ponds, and geese offshore.
 In the fall, there is a goose hunting season in Delta and the wiser of the birds then head out to find the nice parks and golf courses in the city to forage on the lawn grass and keep safe.